Classic Motorcycle Build

 Slippery Sam Trident

-In 1970, a race-prepared Triumph Trident nicknamed 'Slippery Sam' took fourth place in its first year in the Production TT, and won first place in the next five consecutive races (1971 to 1975) with several different riders.
+In 1970, a race-prepared Triumph Trident nicknamed 'Slippery Sam' took fourth place in it's first year in the Production TT.

 Slippery Sam Trident

-Mike Hailwood continued his impressive streak through the seventies.
+Mike Hailwood continued his impressive streak into the 1970's.
 After an 11-year hiatus from motorcycling, Hailwood, at 38-years-old, won the TT again in 1978, this time on a Ducati 900SS.
 In 1979, he returned once more to win his 14th and final TT.

 Paying homage to Mike Hailwood's championship win in 1978, Italian-built Ducati offered a replica bike to the public.
 Mounted to a 900-SS frame, the kick-start-only 864cc L-twin featured bevel gear-driven overhead cams.